Trodelvy® (sacituzumab govitecan-hziy)

 What is important for me to know about neutropenia?

-Low levels of white blood cells, also known as neutropenia, are common with TRODELVY and can sometimes be severe and lead to infections that can be life-threatening or cause death as early as the first cycle of treatment.
+Low white blood cell counts can be severe and lead to infections that can be life-threatening or cause death as early as the first cycle of treatment.

 A blue water drops on a black background